Christmas in Mexico – Navidad

 On February 2 (día de la candelaria) this doll is taken to the church to receive a special blessing from the priest.
 People pay a lot of money to have the doll dressed in special clothes for this blessing.
 This custom is based on the presentation of Jesus in the Jewish temple after the 40 days of purification of the woman after she gives birth.

 The traditional Christmas meal is served after midnight mass.
-In Pueba it often includes pasta; salted cod, fried fish, or pork; stuffed chiles, beans, a Noche Buena salad (jícama, beets, nuts and orange juice), and the traditional fruit punch.
+In Puebla it often includes pasta; salted cod, fried fish, or pork; stuffed chiles, beans, a Noche Buena salad (jícama, beets, nuts and orange juice), and the traditional fruit punch.

 Influence from the United States is transforming Christmas Day into a culture of Christmas trees and gifts.
 However, the traditional day for children to receive presents is still January 6, Three Kings Day (Epiphany).
-A special ring shaped cake is shared with family and friends.
+A special ring-shaped cake is shared with family and friends.
 The cake has miniature plastic dolls in it and everyone cuts their own piece of cake.

 Christmas is a happy time of year in Mexico.
 By law, all businesses must give their employees an “aguinaldo”.
 This often consists of anywhere between half a month’s salary to as much as an extra month and a half.
+Unfortunately, many businesses now let people go before this to avoid paying the aguinaldo.